 UH-60As require more refit than UH-60Ls; the UH-60L already has an improved and ruggedized gearbox plus T700-GE-701C engines, and these have to be added to all UH-60As being upgraded to UH-60M standards.
 About 193 UH-60As received an interim upgrade, being fitted with a UH-60L tail assembly to keep them flying until they could be modernized to UH-60M specification.

-About half the UH-60As lack ESSS hardpoints, and those are also being added in the upgrade program.
-A new ruggedized 872 liter (230 US gallon) external tank has been designed as part of the upgrade.
+About half the UH-60As lack ESSS hardpoints; those are also being added in the upgrade program.
+A new ruggedized 872-liter (230 US gallon) external tank has been designed as part of the upgrade.
 Other new UH-60M features include additional avionics maintenance access doors and an improved infrared protection system.
 The upgrade program includes updating 66 retired EH-60A Quick Fix machines to the UH-60M standard.
+Northrop Grumman is developing a cockpit upgrade to bring up old UH-60L machines to a similar cockpit standard as the UH-60M, with the upgraded rotorcraft to be designated "UH-60V".
+There is no commitment to upgrades yet, but the Army wants hundreds of upgrades.

 * The Blackhawk is a relatively expensive helicopter in its capability class because it is designed for survival under fire.
 Since that's not really a concern for civil helicopters, the Blackhawk is unusual in civil service.
 However, a number of UH-60A/L conversions to a fire-fighting configuration have been delivered since 2001 to several US city and county fire departments.
 These "Firehawks" have extended landing gear and a belly water tank that can be loaded while landed or while hovering over a body of water.
 They also have nose radar.